oktadev/openid-ida-oidc-security-profile/draft-openid-ida-security-profile.md

 ```
 HTTP/1.1 400 Bad Request
 Content-Type: application/json
 Cache-Control: no-cache, no-store

 {
    "error": "invalid_request",
-   "error_description":
-     "The redirect_uri is not valid for the given client"
+   "error_description": "The redirect_uri is not valid for the given client"
 }
 ```

 # Authorization Request with Request URI

 After successfully receiving the `request_uri` from the PAR endpoint, the relying party initiates the second phase of the identity verification flow by redirecting the user to the OP authorization endpoint.
 This redirect includes the `request_uri` parameter that references the previously pushed authorization request parameters.

-The relying party constructs an authorization request URL that directs the user's browser to the OP, where the identity verification process will be conducted.
+The relying party constructs an authorization request URL that redirects the user's browser to the OP, where the identity verification process will be conducted.
 The use of the `request_uri` ensures that all sensitive verification requirements remain securely stored at the OP rather than being exposed in the authorization URL.

 ## Authorization Request Parameters